-Once a date is agreed, any proposed additions to the agenda may be submitted no later than fifteen days (15) before the meeting is to take place.
+Once a date is agreed upon, any proposed additions to the agenda may be submitted no later than fifteen days (15) before the meeting is to take place.
 The final agenda may include any matter suggested by any member.

-Members will receive copies of the final agenda, RB minutes, overview of existing TWG, attendance records, a one page summary of each IMAS being put forward, and any other relevant documents a minimum of ten (10) days before a SG meeting takes place.
+Members will receive copies of the final agenda, RB minutes, an overview of existing TWG, attendance records, a one-page summary of each IMAS being put forward, and any other relevant documents a minimum of ten (10) days before an SG meeting takes place.

-B.2.4.4.
-Attendance
+B.2.4.4 Attendance

 SG meetings are closed sessions that can be attended either in person or remotely.
-If a permanent SG member is unable to attend a meeting either in person or remotely they may appoint a substitute to represent their organisation.
+If a permanent SG member is unable to attend a meeting either in person or remotely, they may appoint a substitute to represent their organization.
 Proxy members shall not be serving members of the RB.

-SG members have the right to bring one (1) additional person from within their organisation to attend an SG meeting to support them.
-These may include the respective organisations member of the RB.
-Notification should be made in writing to the Chair/Secretary a minimum of fifteen (15) days prior to the meeting in question.
+SG members have the right to bring one (1) additional person from within their organizations to attend an SG meeting to support them.
+These may include the respective organization's member of the RB.
+Notification should be made in writing to the chair/secretary a minimum of fifteen (15) days prior to the meeting in question.

-The Chair of the RB may be invited to attend all or part of a SG meeting in order to answer questions relating to the development of individual IMAS being put forward for adoption.
-Others may attend at the invitation of the Chair of the SG.
+The chair of the RB may be invited to attend all or part of a SG meeting in order to answer questions relating to the development of individual IMAS being put forward for adoption.
+Others may attend at the invitation of the chair of the SG.

-B.2.4.5.
-Conduct of Business
+B.2.4.5 Conduct of business

 SG meetings are conducted in English.
-The Chair of the SG shall open and close the SG meeting, direct the discussion, ensure observance of the rules of procedure, accord the right to speak, put questions and announce decisions.
+The chair of the SG shall open and close the SG meeting, direct the discussion, ensure observance of the rules of procedure, accord the right to speak, put questions and announce decisions.
 He or she shall rule on points of order, subject to the rules of procedure, and shall have control of the proceedings and over the maintenance of order at any SG meeting.

-During the discussion of any matter, any member or the Secretary may at any time raise a point of order, and this shall be immediately decided by the Chair of the SG.
+During the discussion of any matter, any member or the secretary may at any time raise a point of order, and this shall be immediately decided by the chair of the SG.
 Any member may appeal against the ruling and the appeal shall be immediately put to a vote.
 The ruling on the point of order shall stand unless overruled by a simple majority of votes cast by members present.

-B.2.4.6.
-Role of the Chair
+B.2.4.6 Role of the chair

-The Chair of the SG is responsible for conducting SG meetings in accordance with the rules of procedure outlined herein.
-The position is filled by the Director of the UN Mine Action Service and reports to the IACG-MA.
-Terms of Reference for the Chair of the SG are found in Appendix 1 to this Annex.
+The chair of the SG is responsible for conducting SG meetings in accordance with the rules of procedure outlined herein.
+The position is filled by the director of the UN Mine Action Service and reports to the IACG-MA.
+Terms of Reference for the chair of the SG are found in Appendix 1 to this Annex.

-B.2.4.7.
-Role of the Secretary
+B.2.4.7 Role of the secretary

-The Secretary of the SG is responsible for the coordination of all SG planning and the organisation of meetings in cooperation with the Chair of the SG, production and archiving of supporting documentation, records of meetings and decisions, and circulation of information.
-The Secretary is provided by the Geneva International Centre for Humanitarian Demining and reports to the Chair of the SG.
-Terms of Reference for the Secretary of the SG are found in Appendix 1 to this Annex.
+The secretary of the SG is responsible for the coordination of all SG planning and the organization of meetings in cooperation with the chair of the SG, production and archiving of supporting documentation, records of meetings and decisions, and circulation of information.
+The secretary is provided by the Geneva International Centre for Humanitarian Demining and reports to the chair of the SG.
+Terms of Reference for the secretary of the SG are found in Appendix 1 to this Annex.

-B.2.4.8.
-Role of the Members
+B.2.4.8 Role of members